joshuapearson/tucson-josh/content/posts/mythical-machine-month/index.md

 ---
 title: "The Mythical Machine-Month Paradox"
-date: 2025-07-01
+date: 2025-07-24
-summary: "" # Summary that will display on the list page
+summary: "Fifty years ago Fred Brooks penned his most famous work, _The Mythical Man-Month_, in which he warned that adding manpower to a late software project makes it later.
+Today we are being promised that there is no need to add any manpower so long as you have machines do do your bidding.
+But does the advent of generative AI truly offer a silver bullet for software development?
+Do LLMs threaten the future of software engineers?"
-description: "" # Description used for search engine.
+description: "How well do the claims of an AI-dominated future for computer programming hold up against the reality of modern software systems?
+Are we truly headed for a world in which most code is written by machines?"
-featured: false # Sets if post is a featured post, making appear on the home page side bar.
+featured: true # Sets if post is a featured post, making appear on the home page side bar.
 draft: false # Sets whether to render this page.
 Draft of true will not be rendered.
 toc: false # Controls if a table of contents should be generated for first-level links automatically.
 usePageBundles: true # Set to true to group assets like images in the same folder as this post.